This is one of the most anticipated affordable gaming laptops of the moment, the AMD Ryzen 4000 version of the Lenovo Legion 5.

 There’s a complex thermal module on this Legion 5, with two fans, four radiators, three heatpipes, and ample thermal plates on top of the CPU, GPU and VRMs.
 This is further complemented by proper intakes and exhausts, so Lenovo didn’t skimp on the thermal design here, not even on this lower GPU configuration.

-We already concluded on the excellent interior temperatures of this Legion 5 model, corroborated with quiet fans.
+We already concluded on the excellent interior temperatures of this Legion 5 model, combined with quiet fans.
 They only ramp up to about 43 dB while playing games on the Performance mode, and under 40 dB on the Quiet mode.

 Performance Mode – 42-43 dB with games, 40-42 dB with Cinebench loop test;